 Switzerland has an excellent banking system.
-In every city, it is easy to find banks to do all kinds of transactions, including cash withdrawal, and changing currencies.
+In every city, it is easy to find banks to do all kinds of transactions, including cash withdrawal, changing currencies, and traveler checks.
 Banks are open on workdays between 9:00AM and 5:00PM, and some banks are also open on Saturday morning between 9:00AM and 12:00PM.
-It is always a good idea to bring some money in cash, in case your credit card or ATM cards are stolen or lost.
+It is always a good idea to bring some money in traveler's checks, in case your credit card or ATM cards are stolen or lost.